Adityaa895/To-do-list-basic-project/README.md

 ## 💭 Final Note

-This project is not just about making a to-do app — it represents my progress in learning how real Python applications are built, structured, and shared.
+This project represents my progress from writing small scripts to building and publishing a complete Python package.

 ---